 We board, milk, and care for a small herd of Jersey, Jersey-Guernsey and Texas Longhorn cattle.
 We are in the process of testing the entire herd for A2/A2 (our previous bull was, which means it’s likely our up and coming milking cows will be).
-We expect to be able to add up to 20 dairy cow share partners some time this fall when the next set of Jersey-Guernsey calves are born.
+We are now accepting applications for dairy cow share partners now that we are weaning our calf.

-We started a brand new cow share wait list as of October 2021.
-We are taking names of those interested in cow sharing with the two cows we have which are pregnant and due to deliver soon.
+We are taking names of those interested in cow sharing.
+Currently we only have one cow in production.
 If you are interested, please use the contact form and let us know.
 We will email you as milk start dates are nearing if you are on the list.

 Our cows and what they eat…

 This is a small family farm, not a commercial dairy.
 You are welcome to come visit the farm and see their pasture and our milking practices first hand.
 Our cows are pets and well treated members of the family.
 We do not plan to ever get organic certification, but we feed our cows grass, coastal hay, alfalfa hay, alfalfa pellets, and only while they are milking, once a day, they get a “treat” via a scoop or two of a high protein special blend of feed which contains cottonseed meal, milled grains, plant protein and fiber, vitamin supplements, and molasses.
 We have found that our milk cows lose weight and are generally not as healthy if we do not supplement them while they are producing milk and feeding calves.
 Like humans, they need extra calories and vitamins to make sure mama and baby thrive.
 I know there is a grass fed only craze, but we value the health of the cattle more than a fad label claim and we have seen great improvement in our herd over commercial dairy practices (some of them were “rescued” from a dairy, and in poor health).